Bound to Disagree: Generalization Bounds via Certifiable Surrogates: Background and Notation

 \begin{theorem}[\citet{mcallester2003pac}] For a distribution~$\calD$ over $\calX \times \calY$, a data-independent prior distribution $P$ over $\calH$, a loss $\ell: \R^C \times \calY \to [B_{\ell}, T_{\ell}]$ and $\delta \in (0,1]$, with probability at least $1-\delta$ over the draw of $S \sim \calD^n$, simultaneously for all $Q$ over $\calH$, we have

 \end{theorem}

-\subsection{Other theoretical frameworks}
+\subsection{Other Theoretical Frameworks}

-There exist several other approaches in statistical learning theory, beyond those discussed above.
+There exist several other approaches in statistical learning theory beyond those discussed above.
 Notably, norm-based generalization bounds \citep{bartlett2017spectrally} are based on the norm of the network's weight matrices as a measure of complexity.
-However, these bounds are generally vacuous \citep{galanti2023normbased} or cannot be computed, as they either require the input space to be bounded \citep{golowich2018size} or depend on intractable universal constants \citep{bartlett2002rademacher,lin2019generalization, long2019generalization,wei2019improved, ledent2021norm,pinto2025on}.
-Similarly, VC dimension bounds are intractable for deep neural networks \citep{vcdim, bartlett1998almost,bartlett2019nearly}.
+However, these bounds are generally vacuous \citep{galanti2023normbased}, sometimes negatively correlated with generalization \citep{jiang2019fantastic}, or cannot be computed, as they either require the input space to be bounded \citep{golowich2018size} or depend on intractable universal constants \citep{bartlett2002rademacher,lin2019generalization, long2019generalization,wei2019improved, ledent2021norm,pinto2025on}.
+Similarly, VC dimension bounds are intractable or vacuous for deep neural networks \citep{vcdim, bartlett1998almost,bartlett2019nearly}.

 In recent years, bounds based on information theory gained interest, as the conditional mutual information framework \citep{steinke2020reasoning, hellstrom2020generalization} tends to yield non-vacuous bounds for stochastic gradient descent \citep{hellstrom2022a}.
-However, these bounds either hold in expectation or use a supersample of size $2n$, where the model is trained on a first half and the guarantee upperbounds the risk on the second half, instead of the true risk.
+However, these bounds either hold in expectation or use a super-sample of size $2n$, where the model is trained on a first half of the super-sample and the guarantee upper-bounds the risk on the second half, instead of the true risk.

 Finally, \citet{galanti2023comparative} use the effective depth of the neural network as complexity measure.
-However, their bound is in expectation and depends on multiple assumptions that are not always satisfied in practice. \citet{than2025non} provides vacuous generalization guarantees for trained models that depend on a partition of the input space.
+However, their bound is in expectation and depends on multiple assumptions that are not always satisfied in practice. \citet{than2025non} provide vacuous generalization guarantees for trained models that depend on a partition of the input space.

-\section{Disagreement-based Bounds}
+\section{Disagreement-Based Bounds}